Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Experimental and computational details

 At the Lab. of Crystallography in Bayreuth, the elements strontium (Alfa Aesar, 99.95\% purity) and aluminium (Alfa Aesar, 99.9995\%) were filled into an alumina crucible in the ratio 1:19.
 The crucible was sealed in an evacuated quartz-glass ampoule.
 It was heated to a temperature of 1173 K and held at this temperature for 2 hours.
 The crucible was then cooled to 823 K with a rate of 0.5 K/hour, at which point the crystals were separated from the molten metal by centrifugation.
 Small crystals were selected and annealed in vacuum for 72 hours at 723 K. The 1:4 stoichiometry of the product was confirmed by structure refinement against SXRD data.
 The resulting crystals A were used for the SXRD experiments.

 At the Tata Institute in Mumbai, the elements were filled into an alumina crucible with the ratio 1:23.
 Crystal growth was at 1323 K for 24 hours, after which it was cooled to 973 K with a rate of 1 K/hour, followed by centrifugation.
-The longer growth time resulted in crystal B that is larger than crystal A. This crystal was employed for the susceptibility measurements without annealing.
+The longer growth time resulted in crystal B that is larger than crystal A. These crystals were employed without annealing for measurement of the specific heat.
 At the Department of Quantum Matter in Hiroshima, the same procedure was followed, resulting in crystal C that was used for the measurement of the electrical resistivity.